Nepero27182/BNetSwitcher/README.md

 - Only performs the same actions you would manually do by logging in/out

 ### 🔒 Privacy & Security
-- **No internet connection required** - This tool operates entirely offline
 - **No data collection** - Your account information never leaves your computer
-- **No telemetry** - No usage tracking, analytics, or external communications
+- **No telemetry** - No usage tracking or analytics
 - **Local operation only** - All operations happen on your machine
 - **Open source** - You can inspect the PowerShell code to verify what it does
 - **Config backups** - Automatic backups created before any changes for safety
+- **Optional OverFast API call** - Only the BattleTag rank lookup reaches the OverFast API; remove BattleTags or disable ranks to remain fully offline.

 ### ⚖️ Disclaimer
 This is a community tool.
 Use at your own risk.
 Always keep backups of important files.
 The author is not responsible for any account access issues or data loss.